Rosemary Margan

 Rosemary Margan (12 May 1937 – 5 December 2017) was an Australian television and radio personality.
 She won Logie Awards for best Victorian Female Personality in 1969 and 1970.

 Biography

-Margan became Well known for working with both Graham Kennedy and Bert Newton, she was the sister-in-law of radio presenter Neil Mitchell and regularly presented commercials on his morning program.
+Margan became well known for working with both Graham Kennedy and Bert Newton, she was the sister-in-law of radio presenter Neil Mitchell and regularly presented commercials on his morning program.

-A soft and clear speaking voice and precise diction were her trademarks in both radio and television presentations.
+A soft and clear speaking voice with precise, unaccented diction were her trademarks in both radio and television presentations.
+She also delivered voiceovers in cinema slide advertisements for the Val Morgan Agency.

+While delivering a live commercial in March 1975, she was being teased by Kennedy as usual with his bird calls, when he uttered the infamous "crow-call" taken for an expletive.

-Among her many TV appearances over a long and successful career, she had a brief but memorable cameo in the comedy/satire current affairs show Frontline (Series 1, Episode 13, "This Night of Night") where she played herself as a celebrity guest at the Logie Awards, who didn't know star presenter Mike Moore's name and merely called him "mate".
+Among her many TV appearances over a long and successful career, she had a brief but memorable cameo in the comedy/satire current affairs show Frontline (Series 1, Episode 13, "This Night of Night") where she played herself as a celebrity guest at the Logie Awards, who did not know star presenter Mike Moore's name and merely called him "mate".

 She was the mother of actress Cathy Godbold.